pbowyer/modx3/RFC-MULTIPLE-TEMPLATE-ENGINES.md

 All of which means that you can't run MODX without the (templating) parser.
 So modifying `modParser` is going to be a better approach than trying to separate out the template engine entirely.

+## Outcome

+Well it's worked well.
+You can embed Twig at any level, use logic etc.

+The next hurdle to overcome is for snippet calls to be able to use Twig to loop their output.

 <p>&nbsp;</p>
 <p>&nbsp;</p>